astralnebula/blog/README.md

 To do:
   "read messages" page... right now you have to go into something like phpmyadmin to check your inbox. wont take long.
-  "theme options" page... for admin to quickly change colors and style. require authentication for news/create controller font sizes, and template parser for writers. add a javascript text editor?
+  "theme options" page... for admin to quickly change colors and style.
+  *require authentication for news/create controller font sizes, and template parser for writers. add a javascript text editor?

-april 12 2014
+april 14 2014

         .-. .-. .-. .-. .-. .   . . .-. .-. . . .   .-.
         |-| `-.  |  |(  |-| |   |\| |-  |(  | | |   |-|